Brighton Tram 53 Society

 September

-Guy Hall a model maker, hears a story that there is a forgotten Brighton tram on a farm in West Sussex.
-After discussions with the farmer this tram, the only survivor of the 38 years of Brighton’s Tramway, it was agreed he would start a full restoration program making it a fully working Heritage tram.
-A 16 year restoration period of the former Brighton Corporation Tramway tramcar 53 starts.
-The Brighton Tram 53 Society is formed.
+December 2009 Guy Hall a model maker, hears a story that there is a forgotten Brighton tram on a farm in West Sussex.
+After searching and finding the farm, discussions with the farmer took place for this, the only survivor of the 38 years of Brighton’s Tramway.
+It was agreed he would start a full restoration program making it a fully working Heritage tram.
+A 16 year restoration period (2010-2026) for the former Brighton Corporation Tramway tramcar 53 starts.
+March 2010, at the "Hope" public house Brighton, the first ever meeting with 13 people in attendance, the "Brighton Tram 53 Society" is formed.

 2026